 In the 2001 Census, people were asked what was their primary language used at home.
 There was no option to identify Auslan users and most people marked English.
 The majority of Deaf and hard of hearing people communicate with their families in English and communicate with their friends and some family members using Auslan.

-95% of Deaf babies with a hearing loss are born to non-Deaf families.
+95% of Deaf babies are born to non-Deaf families.

 Contact the Australian Bureau of Statistics for updated information.